FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 ![](../../images/3/13ea.png)

+### The WebStorm HTTP Client

+If you use *IntelliJ WebStorm* instead, you can use a similar procedure with its builtin HTTP Client.
+Create a new file with extension `.rest` and the editor will display you options to create and run your requests.
+You can learn more about it by following [this guide](https://www.jetbrains.com/help/webstorm/http-client-in-product-code-editor.html).

 ### Receiving data

 Next, let's make it possible to add new notes to the server.
 Adding a note happens by making an HTTP POST request to the address http://localhost:3001/api/notes, and by sending all the information for the new note in the request [body](https://www.w3.org/Protocols/rfc2616/rfc2616-sec7.html#sec7) in the JSON format.

-In order to access the data easily, we need the help of the express [json-parser](https://expressjs.com/en/api.html), that is taken to use with command _app.use(express.json())_.
+In order to access the data easily, we need the help of the express [json-parser](https://expressjs.com/en/api.html) that is taken to use with command _app.use(express.json())_.

 Let's activate the json-parser and implement an initial handler for dealing with the HTTP POST requests: